-Potentially Less-Than-Less-Than-XIII.
-NOISE - Would the project result in: Significant Significant Significant With Impact Impact Mitigation Incorporated Generation of a substantial temporary or permanent increase V in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Generation of excessive groundborne vibration 1 or groundborne noise levels For a project located within the vicinity of a private airstrip 1 or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+XII I. NOISE - Would the project result in: Potentially Significant Impact Less-Than- Significant With Mitigation Incorporated Less-Than- Significant Impact No Impact a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? ~ b) Generation of excessive groundborne vibration or groundborne noise levels ~ c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? v a) The project would not generate a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local General Plan or noise ordinance, or applicable standards of other agencies.

-a)

-a) The project would not generate a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local General Plan or noise ordinance, or applicable standards of other agencies.

 The General Plan Noise Standard is 55 hourly L{eq} daytime, and 50 hourly L{eq} nighttime.
-The nearest noise sensitive uses are singlefamily residences north, west and south of the project site.
-The nearest non-conforming single-family residence lies approximately 1,000 feet south of the project boundary and the residences to the north and west range from 1,000 feet to greater from the project stie' northern and western boundaries.
+The nearest noise sensitive uses are single-family residences west of the project site.
+The nearest non-conforming single-family residence lies approximately 42 feet west of the project boundary.

-Temporary project related noise sources would include human speech and the use of vehicles and equipment during on-activities.
-Temporary noise impacts are proposed to be minimized with a condition of approval that would limit the hours during which onsite activities can take place.
+Temporary project related noise sources would include human speech and the use of vehicles and equipment during on-site activities.
+Temporary noise impacts would be minimized with a condition of approval that would limit the hours during which on-site activities can take place.